Biodiversity

 Investment operations

-Sampo Group has conducted a high-level assessment using ENCORE* to evaluate its sector-level exposure to nature-related impacts and dependencies in its investment portfolio.
-This assessment is necessary for the further evaluation of investee companies’ exposure to nature impacts and dependencies, as well as for the future development of the Group’s biodiversity investment framework, including possible engagement activities with investees.
-Going forward, Sampo Group will evaluate the biodiversity impacts and dependencies of its portfolio on a regular basis.
+Sampo Group has conducted a high-level biodiversity assessment using ENCORE* to evaluate its sector-level exposure to nature-related impacts and dependencies in its investment portfolio.
+This assessment is necessary for the further evaluation of investee companies’ exposure to nature-related impacts and dependencies, as well as for the future development of the Group’s biodiversity investment framework, including engagement activities with investees.
+Sampo Group assesses the biodiversity impacts and dependencies of its investment portfolio on a regular basis.

 * The ENCORE tool was developed by the ENCORE Partners (Global Canopy, UNEP FI and UNEP-WCMC) and first launched in 2018.
 Sampo Group used the October 2024 version of ENCORE in the assessment.